ws-garcia/VBA-CSV-interface/README.md

 MyArray  = CSVmanager .CSVdata
 Set CSVmanager = Nothing
 ```
-Import a range of records from CSV file into an VBA array
+Import a range of records from CSV file into a VBA array
 ```vbscript
 Dim CSVmanager As CSVfileManager
 Dim MyArray As variant